 If you are just embarking on your podcast journey, we’ve put together a list of our favourites to get you started – and the best part is, several of these top Social Work podcasts are produced right here in Australia!

 An initiative of the School of Human Services and Social Work at Griffith University, this podcast promises to keep you up to date on the latest findings in the realm of human services.
-Podsocs interviews leading experts in the field and touches on key issues from both within Australia and across the globe.
+Podsocs interviews leading experts in the field and touch on key issues from both within Australia and across the globe.
 It covers a range of topics from ‘everyday racism’ to ‘foster families’ and offers fresh insights and perspectives on critical social phenomena.

 One of the top podcasts for Social Workers, Jonathon Singer dives into any and all aspects of the profession, spanning across education, research, policy and direct practice.
 Singer delivers an excellent podcast in an easy-to-digest format that tackles plenty of relevant and thought-provoking subjects, including ethics, social media and self-care for Social Workers.